bigsoftcms/FuseOS/README.md

 Don't run the code in background unless you know how to kill it manually.
 You might have to restart your system to unmount if you aren't sure about killing the process.

-Update: I tried testing the password change feature.
-It doesn't work properly.
-It shall be fixed soon.